hyperledger-archives/composer/contrib-notes/getting-started.md

 You can then work with the packages under [packages/](packages/) on a per-package basis as any normal node.js package.

+For eg. If you are working on composer-playground package , you can run:

+    $ npm start

+on the same and visit:

+    localhost:3000

+to verify the changes made to the package .

 Alternatively, you can execute npm commands across all of the packages at once using
 Lerna: